scottslowe/weblog/content/post/2016-12-21-opening-webloc-files-ubuntu.md

 - Linux
 - CLI
 - Ubuntu
-- Macintosh
+- macOS
 - XML
 title: Opening Web Internet Location Files on Ubuntu
 url: /2016/12/21/opening-webloc-files-ubuntu/
 ---

 As part of my effort to make myself and my workflows more "cross-platform friendly," I've been revisiting certain aspects of how I do things.
 One of the things I'm reviewing is how I capture---and later review---posts or articles on the web.
-On OS X, I would run an AppleScript that generated a `.webloc` file (aka an Internet location file).
-This is an XML file that OS X understands.
+On macOS, I would run an AppleScript that generated a `.webloc` file (aka an Internet location file).
+This is an XML file that macOS understands.
 However, Linux doesn't natively understand these files, so today I came up with a solution to reading `.webloc` files with [Ubuntu][link-1] and [Firefox][link-2].

 The solution to the file involves the use of `xmllint`, a tool that you can install on Ubuntu as part of the "libxml2-utils" package.
 Using `xmllint`, you can easily extract a single XML element from an XML file---and `.webloc` files are just XML files.
-For the sake of illustration, here's the contents of a `.webloc` file generated on OS X:
+For the sake of illustration, here's the contents of a `.webloc` file generated on macOS:

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>